OleksandrBesan/postgresql-howto/docs/Administration/Role model of access rights.md

 ```

 For the convinience you could create roles that list other roles , and than give that role the user.
+## Reminder
+### Owner of objects
+Despite role model there , if one user creates some object, another user will not be have the possibility to change that.

+You should change owner of object to base owner of schema where object is - justdata_owner.
+Then everyone who has that role could change object.